 2.0 GHz Intel or AMD processor

-Memory: 512MB RAM / 1 GB recommendedMemory for XP: 1 GB / 2 GB recommended
+Memory: 512MB RAM / 1 GB recommended

+Memory for XP: 1 GB / 2 GB recommended

-Memory for Vista or Windows 7: 2 GB / 4 GB recommended
+Memory for Vista (Home Premium or higher with service pak 2 or higher) or Windows 7: 2 GB / 4 GB recommended

-60 GB Hard Drive min Internet Explorer 7 or higher
+60 GB Hard Drive min

+Internet Explorer 7 or higher

 DVD Player

-Sound Card and Speakers; 56 Kbps Internet Connection
+Sound Card and Speakers

+56 Kbps Internet Connection

 MAC and Linux users: Not all publishers' software maybe compatible with these systems.
 Students must assume responsibility for having access to appropriate technology in these situations.
 Computers are also available for use in the local campus computer labs during normal business hours.
-For additional information, please contact the college via email at DL@bryancolleges.edu or by phone at 417-862-0755 / 1-855-862-0755.
+For additional information, please contact the University via email at DL@bryanu.edu or by phone at 417-862-0755 / 1-855-862-0755.